 We have 2 definitions to help us understand the difference between problematic and harmful sexual behaviours.
-These definitions help us distinguish between
+These definitions help us distinguish between elements of victimisation and intended/ unintended abuse.

-NSPCC_definition: Problematic sexual behaviour (PSB) is developmentally inappropriate or socially unexpected sexualised behaviour which doesn't have an overt element of victimisation or abuse.
+NSPCC definition: Problematic sexual behaviour (PSB) is developmentally inappropriate or socially unexpected sexualised behaviour which doesn't have an overt element of victimisation or abuse.